 After showering and washing your beard simply apply the beard oil to your beard and you’ll give your beard the moisture it needs to stay healthy!
 (Make sure to read my guide to understanding the benefits of beard oil here).
 Beard oil will help condition the skin under the beard, prevent beard dandruff, keep your beard soft and fight off other skin issues.
-By the way, you can get a free beard oil sample here.
+By the way, you can browse our entire beard oil line here.

 Ensure that you keep your skin hydrated to prevent the beard rash from reoccurring.

 Wash your face thoroughly each day to reduce or eliminate the beard rash from actually forming around the beard.
 Again, as mentioned above you only need to directly wash the beard 2-3 times per week, but you should wash your face daily.
 If you suffer from beard rash, use mild antibacterial soap to help promote a more healthy skin that will ensure that the condition never recurs.
 Pat dry the surface of your skin using a clean towel each time to maintain a cleaner face and prevent the rash from spreading.